-At Pet Doctor, we are proud to provide a wide variety of surgical procedures for cats and dogs in our two Tucson hospitals for both cats and dogs, using stringent surgical protocols.
+At Pet Doctor, we are proud to provide a wide variety of surgical procedures for cats and dogs in our Tucson hospital for both cats and dogs, using stringent surgical protocols.

 Following the procedure, our priorities are continuing patient monitoring and pain management.
 One of our vets will provide you with step by step instructions for any at-home care requirements you pet may need.